shuding/nextra/README.md

 ### Development

-You can also debug them toegther with a website locally.
+You can also debug them together with a website locally.
 For instance, to start examples/docs locally, run

 ```
 cd examples/docs